DSXiangLi/DecryptPrompt/README.md

 - Rethinking with Retrieval: Faithful Large Language Model Inference
 - RefGPT: Reference → Truthful & Customized Dialogues Generation by GPTs and for GPTs
 - Enabling Large Language Models to Generate Text with Citations
+- Large language models and the perils of their hallucinations

 ### 大模型评估（evaluation）
 - 事实性评估